 By contrast, where disability coverage is provided through an individual policy purchased through an insurance broker, or a group policy issued through a governmental or church entity, state law applies.
 In most states, including California, the difference is huge.
 Remedies under California law, for example, are not limited to past benefits and attorneys’ fees.
 Instead, if an insured proves that her insurer denied benefits unreasonably in “bad faith,” she can recover all of her future disability benefits for the duration of the policy, which, in most instances, runs to age 65 or 67.
 Insureds may also recover punitive damages if they can prove that the insurance company acted with fraud, malice, or oppression in denying their claim.
 None of these damages are recoverable under ERISA.

-If your disability claim has been denied, make sure you contact an attorney who can not only protect your rights, but can maximize your recovery under the applicable federal or state law.
+If your disability claim has been denied, make sure you contact a Disability Denial Claims Lawyer who can not only protect your rights, but who can also maximize your recovery under the applicable federal or state law.